pkgw/rc-stickynote/README.md

-# Raspberry Pi eInk Message Panel Project
+# Raspberry Pi e-Print Display Message Panel Project

-The software component of a project to show custom messages on a Raspberry Pi hooked up to an e-Ink display.
+The software component of a project to show custom messages on a Raspberry Pi hooked up to an e-Print display (EPD).

 An important aspect of this project is that it is a testbed for using the [blobman][blobman] framework to construct the necessary software in as